 The mining of bauxite, the primary ore for aluminum production, can have significant impacts on local ecosystems.
 Open-pit mining can lead to deforestation and soil erosion if not managed properly.
 Additionally, the process can affect local water systems and biodiversity.

 Responsible mining practices, including land rehabilitation and biodiversity conservation efforts, are increasingly being adopted by the industry to mitigate these impacts.
-Some companies are also exploring alternative sources of aluminum, such as extracting it from clay deposits, which could reduce reliance on bauxite mining.
+Some companies are also exploring alternative sources of this metal, such as extracting it from clay deposits, which could reduce reliance on bauxite mining.

 The journey of aluminum from its natural state to the versatile metal we use today involves a series of complex processes.
 Understanding these steps provides insight into the energy and resources required to produce this ubiquitous material.